Services

 Using Services for Pod Access

-In the preceding example, a Service is added for the frontend pod to access the backend pods.
+In the preceding example, a Service is created for the frontend pod to access the backend pods.
 In this way, the frontend pod does not need to be aware of the changes on backend pods, as shown in Figure 2.

 Creating Backend Pods